connorjburton/polymorphic-event-tracking-laravel/README.md

 # Polymorphic Event Tracking Laravel
-An example of how Polymorphic models can be used for expressive event tracking.
+An example of how Polymorphic relationships can be used for expressive event tracking.